Cairn India: Sponsorships

 Cairn India has Co-sponsored the Indian Hockey senior teams for a tenure of three years.
 This association, for a sum of several crores per annum, will cover the senior and junior national men and women teams.
 Cairn India announced the three-year association with Hockey India in the presence of Hockey India officials and the captains of the men and women hockey teams.
-Cairn India's association with Hockey India reinforces its commitment towards securing a positive future for the nation.
-Cairn has decided to join forces with the national game of the country and plans through several initiatives to encourage the sport amongst the new generation.

 Cairn India also sponsors a Marathon in December month of every year by the name of Cairn PinkCity Half Marathon takes place in Jaipur.